Did you know that 100% of impact sockets are 6-point?

 Other Types of Contact Points

 Different tasks require different socket contact points.
-The below is what you may encounter:
+Below is what you may encounter:

 It is an advanced variation of the e-torx, with the ability to fasten easier with longer working life.
 You will have a better torque transmission and precise fastening.